 SportivnayaRussian: Спортивная and Vorobyovy GoryRussian: Воробьёвы горы Metro Stations, as well as LuzhnikiRussian: Лужники Metro Station on the Moscow Central CircleRussian: Moskovskoye tsentralnoye koltso or Московское центральное кольцо, are the metro stations closest to the stadium.

-The Spartak Stadium is also known as Otkrytiye Arena, so named after its sponsor.
-This is the home venue of Spartak Moscow, including a museum and the Hall of FameRussian: Zal slavy or Зал славы of this popular Russian football team.
-Construction of the stadium equipped with the latest technology was completed in 2014 and is now a kind of architectural landmark of Northwestern Moscow.
+The Spartak stadium is also known as Otkrytiye Arena, as it is named after its sponsor.
+This is the home venue of Spartak Moscow.
+It contains a museum and the Hall of FameRussian: Zal slavy or Зал славы of this popular Russian football team.
+Construction of the stadium equipped the latest in modern facilities was completed in 2014 and it is now a kind of architectural landmark of Northwestern Moscow.
 The arena’s façade is reminiscent of the gladiator’s mail armour and changes its colour depending on the colours of the team playing on the field.
 A sculpture representing a gladiator stands near the stadium.
 The latter consists of the football field and the 45,000-spectator stands.
 Group-round matches will take place here on 16, 19, 23 and 27 June, and the Round of 16 on 3 July.

-Fans arriving to one of Moscow airports will be able to get downtown using the high-speed AeroexpressRussian: Аэроэкспресс train or by taxi (you can get a taxi from the taxi booking area at the airports). https://www.moscovery.com/airports/ Тhose intending to travel to Russia by train will get off at one of Moscow’s nine railroad stations.
-All of them have direct access to metro stations. https://www.moscovery.com/stations-and-trains/
+Fans arriving at one of Moscow’s airports will be able to get downtown using the high-speed AeroexpressRussian: Аэроэкспресс train or by taxi (you can get a taxi from the taxi booking area at the airports). https://www.moscovery.com/airports/ Тhose intending to travel to Russia by train will disembark at one of Moscow’s nine railroad stations.
+All of these have direct access to metro stations. https://www.moscovery.com/stations-and-trains/